 iii.
 Types of technical analysis - chart patterns and technical indicators.

 iv.
-It works because of mass psychology of traders.
+It works because of the mass psychology of traders.

 What is technical analysis?

-Technical analysis is one of the most widely used types of analysis that traders utilize in order to take short-term, medium-term as well as long-term trading decisions.
+Technical analysis is one of the most widely used types of analysis that traders utilize to take short-term, medium-term as well as long-term trading decisions.

 The effectiveness of technical analysis has never been questioned as certain tools of technical analysis have been used in other forms of trading analysis.

 Technical analysis is based on two inputs - price and volume.
-There are certain rules or calculations that are applied to these two inputs of a currency which forms an indicator.
+Some certain rules or calculations are applied to these two inputs of a currency which forms an indicator.

-These allow traders to make effective trading decisions and helps traders in pre-determining entry, exit, and stop loss price levels.
+These allow traders to make effective trading decisions and help traders in pre-determining entry, exit and stop loss price levels.